Yogeshvari2902/EsayChat-App-Full-Stack/README.md

 #### Now start the react by yarn start
 #### And the chat application would be running successfully by now.

-## About the Blogpost Application
+## About the EasyChat Application

-- A place to share the posts and read others post.
+- A place to share the information/thoughts.
-- User can create, delete, as well as can edit the post.
-- He/she can likes and comment on others post after creating account.
+- User can create an account, then login, do some chat and logout their accounts.

 ---